codingburgas/2425-11-b-pp-student-practices-assignment-BSBadalova21/README.md

 mini nail salon management system with intelligent functionality.
 Very original and super practical.

 ## How to run the project
+Install dependencies
+For backend (Flask + ML):
+Go to the root folder of the project and run: pip install -r ML/requirements.txt

+For frontend (React):
+Go to the PresentationLayer folder and run: npm install

 For backend (Flask + ML):
 Go to the main project folder and run: python app.py